tonygrimstad/processes/index.markdown

 ---

-Information is gathered in the Blog below.
-I hope this is good enough to get started.
-Let me know if something is missing, and I will fix it.
+Information from ongoing work is posted here, and is gathered in the Blog below.
+Let me know if something is missing.

 ---